-According to the FDA, the rate of significant capsular contracture at 5 years is 10%.
-This study looked a variety of implant types, surgeons, and surgical techniques.
+According to FDA and implant manufacturer data, the rate of significant capsular contracture at five years is 10%.
+This study looked at a variety of implant types, surgeons, and surgical techniques.
 Dr. Yates has found that his rate of capsular contracture is substantially less than this (about 1%), likely for the reasons stated below.

-The rate of capsular contracture is VERY dependent on the type of implant used, the location of the implant pocket, the incision choice and the nature of the surgical setting the procedure is performed in.
+The rate of capsular contracture is VERY dependent on the type of implant used, the location of the implant pocket, the incision choice, and the nature of the surgical setting the procedure are performed in.

 The risk of capsular contracture is lowest with textured implants, placed beneath the muscle through an inframammary incision done by a surgeon with low capsular contracture rates.
 In these cases, one should expect a 1% capsular contracture rate.

-Do the breast implants get hard with capuslar contracture?
+Do the breast implants get hard with Capsular Contracture?

 The implants themselves do not harden with capsular contracture.
 It is only the scar tissue, or capsule, around the implant that hardens.